 The Commission may recommend that an area of at least half of a city block be designated a Historic Preservation District.
 The recommendation of the Commission is submitted to the Planning Commission in the form of an application.
 The Planning Commission will hold a public hearing to discuss the application.
 If approved by the Planning Commission, the application moves forward to City Council.
 City Council will take action on the application.
 Upon approval of the Council of an ordinance designating an area of the City as a Historic Preservation District, the Commission will inform the County Assessor of the change.

 REVIEW OF PROPOSED ALTERATIONS

-Prior to the alteration, movement, demolition, repair, or other change in the exterior of any structure located within an area which has been designated an Historic Preservation District or the construction of any new structure on property located within such a district, the owner shall submit an application to the Commission for a Certificate of Appropriateness which shall include the following:
+Prior to the alteration, movement, demolition, repair, or other change in the exterior of any structure located within an area that has been designated a Historic Preservation District or the construction of any new structure on property located within such a district, the owner shall submit an application to the Commission for a Certificate of Appropriateness which shall include the following: